robinrottier/github-actions/README.md

 We have:
 - "setup" action to invoke at start of the workflow - checks git ref and constructs a version string from that, set as an environemtn variable (and workflow outputs) for usein some build stage
-- build stage currently as per standard .net build workflows
 - "upload" action to upload binaries or any other artifact to the release in GH

+The build stage currently as per standard .net build workflows - deciding if that is so standard shou dlbe templated too: build/test/build release/package/publish

 Notes:
-- "powershell" seems to "just work" on GH runner instances (..that weve used i.e. ubuntu)
+- powershell seems to "just work" on GH runner instances (..that weve used i.e. ubuntu ...just run `pwsh`)
-- these actions are simple yml defintions defering to powershell script to do the actual work
+- these actions are simple yml defintions wrapping powershell script to do the actual work
 - GITHUB uploading acheived simply using the "gh" tool preinstalled on the github runner image, again seems to "just work" so long as github token is set
 - Logic within the powershell scripts is tested using pester...to execute those test you'll need "import-module pester -f" to force upgrade to v5.
 Have not yet included those tests in this repo workflow, to do.